EoinF/solas/README.md

     ],
     "cmake.buildDirectory": "\${workspaceFolder}/build/vscode"

+Finally, make sure to configure the IDE to use the correct compiler.

+- Press cmd + shift + p to open the command pallette and enter "CMake: Select a kit"
+- Select the appropriate compiler from the options provided (may require some trial and error to find the most optimized one)

 ## Scenario Viewer

 This is a demo app that uses the solas API

 - Use arrow keys left and right to switch between scenarios.
+- Use WASD to move the current light around
+- Left click adds a new light
 - Use 'L' key to toggle lighting on/off